Skip to Main Site Navigation Skip to Content Skip to Footer

 • Soon after the application deadline, CARE will evaluate each application and render a decision.
 Because CARE meets monthly, you may not find out the status of your application for up to six weeks.
 Be patient.
 We will let you know as soon as possible.

 • The CT State Department of Education (SDE) no longer requires applicants to pass the Praxis I for state certification.
-However, state law requires that all teacher candidates must demonstrate basic skills competency through scores from standardized tests (such as the Praxis I) for program admission.
-Applicants have two options:
+However, state regulations require that all teacher candidates must demonstrate basic skills competence through scores from a standardized test.
+Applicants must submit scores from one of the following tests (tests may be taken multiple times, if necessary):

 • If you are not admitted to the Education Program, you will be told the reasons so that you may improve on the area(s) of deficiency for the future.
 If you are undergraduate applying in your sophomore year, you can apply as a senior for the Early Start Option (see below).
 Or you can wait until you have graduated from Eastern, then apply to our traditional graduate program which usually takes three semesters to complete.
 It is best to discuss your options with an Education Department faculty member.